 Whether or not Columbia could actually destroy the world.
 A lot of information is unknown about the 1984 attack, so no truly decisive calls can be made.
 Doesn't stop everyone from arguing over it.

-Even though Burial At Sea is receiving largely good reception pre-release, several players have expressed annoyance about going back to Rapture, instead of looking at various alternate realities mentioned already.
+Even though Burial At Sea received largely good reception pre-release, several players expressed annoyance about going back to Rapture, instead of looking at various alternate realities mentioned already.
 Ultimately, however, Burial At Sea ended up being about alternative realities after all, including several sprung from Infinite itself.

 Quite a lot of players and fans were rather cross with the fact that, as revealed in the Behind the Scenes video for Burial at Sea-Part 2, that the DLC will probably be the last BioShock game.
 Given that the rights are now in the hands of the team that made the divisive BioShock 2, whether the franchise should continue or not is up for debate.

 Regarding the ending of Burial at Sea Episode 2, there seem to be two camps.
 Those who feel it was a fulfilling ending that wrapped up the series as a whole, and those who are angered by it suddenly making BioShock 1's protagonist Jack the centre of the universe and reducing Elizabeth, one of the series' most powerful characters, to an accessory to his success, by the way of of having her undergo a gratuitously violent and rather needless sacrifice.

 Some in the latter camp, even argues that the ending tains the original BioShock's theme of Utopias always turning rotten and corrupt before finally collapsing in on themselves due to fundamental human errors in their inhabitants, by making Elizabeth, a outside force, having a direct and significant hand in Rapture's fall.